-12.5 grams per ½ cup
+12.5 grams protein per ½ cup

 Rye is the grain they make pumpernickel from, but it's also an oft-neglected superfood.
 Try substituting it for rice (though you'll need to cook it longer) for a super-potent vegetarian protein side dish, and sprinkle with chia seeds for an extra boost.

-Traditional wheat pasta is a pretty solid protein player, with 7 grams per serving.
+Traditional wheat pasta is a pretty solid protein player, with 7 grams protein per serving.
 But upgrade to Banza pasta, made with chickpeas, and you'll double that number, while also enjoying 8 grams of fiber and only about half the carbs of your average pasta dinner.

-Mas macho than its softer cousin, tofu (which can lead to man boobs), tempeh is made from soy beans, rather than soy milk.
-As a result, it's closer to a whole food, and keeps more of its protein, about 50% more than tofu.
+Mas macho than its softer cousin, tofu (which can lead to man boobs), tempeh is made from soybeans, rather than soy milk.
+As a result, it's closer to a whole food and keeps more of its protein, about 50% more than tofu.

-4Vegan Protein Powder
+Vegan Protein Powder

-15 to 20 grams per scoop
+15 to 20 grams protein per scoop

 Often overlooked in favor of its two closest nutritional competitors, tuna and salmon, halibut is a delicious, firm-meat white fish with a very low level of contaminates.
 It delivers a gram of protein for every 4.5 calories.
 Snapper, perch and cod are also high-protein fish.
 (And they're helpful when trying to get your, um, fish to swim upstream.
 Read on for the 30 Best Proteins for Your Penis.)